tshepang/blog/content/computing/matplotlib rocks.rst

    pyplot.plot(x_axis, random.sample(range(10), 10))
    pyplot.show()

+With matplolib__ installed, running the code above should resulted in the following image:

 .. image:: images/matplotlib-1.png
    :alt: image resulting from running the code above

 You will notice that there's 2 graphs drawn over the same axis, nothing special.
-What I really loved about matplotlib is that I did not need to specify what colors to use for any of the graphs (`as I did previously`_).
+What I really loved about matplotlib is that I did not need to specify what colors to use for any of the graphs (`as I did previously`__).
 The colors were chosen automatically.
 It was helpful especially in my case because I needed a way to specify an arbitrary number of graphs.
 Without this magical feature, the code would be a lot uglier.

-Here's goes:
+Here goes:

 .. sourcecode:: python

-   from matplotlib import pyplot import argparse import random
+   from matplotlib import pyplot
+   import argparse
+   import random

    parser = argparse.ArgumentParser()
    parser.add_argument('number_of_graphs', type=int)